spacelift-io/user-documentation/docs/vendors/terragrunt/reference.md

 - **Terraform Version** - Which version or range of versions of Terraform should be used

 !!! info
-    Spacelift makes use of the [Terraform Version Compatability Table](https://terragrunt.gruntwork.io/docs/getting-started/supported-terraform-versions/) to determine which version combinations of Terraform and Terragrunt are compatible with each other.
+    Spacelift makes use of the [Terraform Version Compatibility Table](https://terragrunt.gruntwork.io/docs/getting-started/supported-terraform-versions/) to determine which version combinations of Terraform and Terragrunt are compatible with each other.

 ## Environment Variables